Enforcement and Compliance, International Trade Administration, Department of Commerce.

 Analysis of Comments Received

-We addressed issues raised in the case briefs submitted by parties in this review in the Issues and Decision Memorandum, which is hereby adopted by this notice.
-As the review is being discontinued with respect to Fufeng, Commerce considers all issues raised concerning Fufeng moot and has not addressed them in the Issues and Decision Memorandum, with the exception of one issue raised.
-Appendix I to this notice provides the issue which parties raised, and that Commerce considered.
+We addressed all issues raised in the case and rebuttal briefs submitted by interested parties in the Issues and Decision Memorandum, which is hereby adopted by this notice.
+The Appendix to this notice provides a list of sections in the Issues and Decision Memorandum as well as a list of the issues which parties raised.
 The Issues and Decision Memorandum is a public document and is on file electronically via Enforcement and Compliance's Antidumping and Countervailing Duty Centralized Electronic Service System (ACCESS).
-ACCESS is available to registered users at http://access.trade.gov and it is available to all parties in the Central Records Unit of the main Department of Commerce building, Room B8024.
+ACCESS is available to registered users at http://access.trade.gov and it is available to all parties in the Central Records Unit of the main Commerce building, room B8024.
 In addition, a complete version of the Issues and Decision Memorandum can be accessed directly on the internet at http://enforcement.trade.gov/frn/.
 The signed Issues and Decision Memorandum and the electronic version are identical in content.

 Changes Since the Preliminary Results

-Thus, Commerce treated Hebei Xinhe Biochemical Co., Ltd. as part of the China-wide entity.
-No parties commented on our preliminary separate rate determinations.
-For the final results of review, we have decided to continue to grant Meihua, CP Kelco, Deosen, and Shanghai Smart separate rates status.
-We are discontinuing the review with respect to Fufeng.
+Thus, Commerce treated Hebei Xinhe Biochemical Co., Ltd. and A.H.A.
+International Co., Ltd. as part of the China-wide entity.
+No parties commented on these determinations.
+For the final results of review, we continue to grant Meihua, Deosen, and CP Kelco (Shandong) separate-rate status and deny Hebei Xinhe Biochemical Co., Ltd. and A.H.A.
+International Co., Ltd. separate-rate status.

 Final Determination of No Shipments

-In the Preliminary Results, Commerce found that A.H.A.
-International Co., Ltd. (AHA), and Jianlong Biotechnology Co., Ltd. (Jianlong) (previously known as Inner Mongolia Jianlong Biochemical Co., Ltd. (IMJ)) had no shipments and, therefore, no reviewable transactions during the POR.
+In the Preliminary Results, we found that Jianlong Biotechnology Co., Ltd. (Jianlong) (previously known as Inner Mongolia Jianlong Biochemical Co., Ltd. (IMJ)) and Shanghai Smart Chemicals Co., Ltd. (Shanghai Smart) had no shipments of subject merchandise to the United States during the POR and, therefore, no reviewable transactions during the POR.

-No parties commented on this determination.
+No parties commented on these determinations.
 For the final results of review, we continue to find that these companies had no shipments during the POR.

 Dumping Margin for Non-Individually Examined Respondents Granted Separate Rate Status

-The statute and Commerce's regulations do not address what rate to apply to respondents not selected for individual examination when Commerce limits its examination in an administrative review pursuant to section 777A(c)(2) of the Act.
-Generally, Commerce looks to section 735(c)(5) of the Act, which provides instructions for calculating the all-others rate in an investigation, for guidance when calculating the rate for non-selected respondents that are not examined individually in an administrative review.
-Section 735(c)(5)(A) of the Act states that the all-others rate should be calculated by averaging the weighted-average dumping margins for individually-examined respondents, excluding rates that are zero, de minimis, or based entirely on facts available.
-Where the rates for the individually examined companies are all zero, de minimis, or based entirely on facts available, section 735(c)(5)(B) of the Act provides that Commerce may use “any reasonable method” to establish the all others rate.
-Because we preliminarily calculated a weighted-average dumping margin for Meihua of zero percent, and we are discontinuing the review with respect to Fufeng, we assigned a dumping margin equal to zero percent to individual separate rate respondents not selected for examination, which is based solely on Meihua's weighted-average dumping margin of zero percent.
+The statute and Commerce's regulations do not address the rate to apply to respondents not selected for individual examination in an NME administrative review who are eligible for a separate rate when Commerce limits its examination in an administrative review pursuant to section 777A(c)(2) of the Act.
+Generally, Commerce looks to section 735(c)(5) of the Act, which provides instructions for calculating the all-others rate in a market economy investigation, for guidance when calculating the rate for non-selected respondents that are not examined individually in an NME administrative review but are eligible for a separate rate.
+Section 735(c)(5)(A) of the Act provides that the all-others rate should be calculated by averaging the weighted-average dumping margins for individually-examined respondents, excluding rates that are zero, de minimis, or based entirely on facts available.
+When the rates for individually examined companies are all zero, de minimis, or based entirely on facts available, section 735(c)(5)(B) of the Act provides that Commerce may use “any reasonable method” to establish the all others rate.
+After making the change described above, both mandatory respondents, Meihua and Deosen, have a calculated weighted-average dumping margin of zero percent.
+As such, we assigned a dumping margin equal to zero percent to the separate rate recipients not selected for examination.

 Final Results of Administrative Review